 Learn the business of sports from the best program in the country.

-The two-year MBA/MSA option prepares students for leadership positions by combining the business teaching of the Ohio University MBA program with sport-specific knowledge during the MSA program.
-The MBA program was recognized in BusinessWeek’s 2009 List for Best Business Programs.
-In total, the MBA/MSA option is a 21 month, 71 semester hour program.
+The two-year MBA/MSA program prepares students for leadership positions by combining the business teaching of Ohio University's MBA program with sport-specific knowledge during the MSA program.

-Students are enrolled in Ohio University’s One-year MBA program.
-The MBA program begins when the students enter the program, and involves a lock-stepped, three-semester academic program, consisting of 42 credit hours.
-The accelerated pace of the MBA program consists of courses on accounting, finance, strategy, management, marketing, and other areas to give each student a comprehensive understanding of business concepts.
-The program uses a cohort structure, focuses on career-applicable projects, and helps expand student skills with professional development seminars.
+Students begin their graduate studies in Ohio University’s One-Year MBA program.
+The MBA program is a lock-stepped, three-semester academic program consisting of 36 credit hours in accounting, finance, strategy, management, and marketing among other topics to give students a comprehensive understanding of core business concepts.
+The program focuses on career-applicable projects and helps students apply their skills through professional development seminars and networking trips.

-The freedom to choose classes allows students to focus on building further foundations and knowledge needed in their desired career.
-Students may choose to concentrate on sports management, journalism, marketing, facility and event management, or other specialties.
+The freedom to choose classes allows students to gain the knowledge they need to pursue their desired career.
+Students can choose to concentrate on sports management, journalism, marketing, facility and event management, or other specialties.

-Learning also take places outside the classroom as students work on class projects, such as the program’s annual alumni symposium and Race for a Reason, the event held each year featuring a 5K run, mudrun and a triathalon.
-Many also choose to pursue work opportunities during the second year.
-In recent years, students have interned at the Baseball Winter Meetings, the Super Bowl, the Orange Bowl, Las Vegas Motor Speedway, the US Tennis Clay Court Championships, and the NCAA Soccer Championships.
+Learning also take places outside the classroom as students work on class projects, such as the program’s annual alumni symposium and Race for a Reason, an annual fundraising event featuring a 5K run, mud run and triathlon.
+In recent years, students have also interned at the Baseball Winter Meetings, the Super Bowl, the Orange Bowl, Las Vegas Motor Speedway, the US Tennis Clay Court Championships, and the NCAA Soccer Championships.

-Prospective students with a previous graduate degree (e.g. law, business or other approved graduate degree) or significant industry-related experience may be considered for the one-year MSA program.
-The MSA only option requires the completion of 36 credit hours.
-Individual programs can be tailored to each student’s needs, experience, and career goals.
-Courses are chosen from the same Sports Administration offerings as the dual-degree seeking students, in addition to outside electives.
+Prospective students with a previous graduate degree, such as law, business or other approved graduate degree, or students with significant industry-related experience may be considered for the one-year MSA program.
+The MSA exclusive requires the completion of 36 credit hours.
+Individual programs can be tailored to each student’s needs, experience and career goals.
+Courses are chosen from the same sports administration offerings as the dual-degree seeking students, in addition to outside electives.